-Many people are nervous about getting an evaluation.
-They wonder whether their symptoms would qualify them for medical marijuana.
+Many people wonder if their symptoms might qualify them for medical marijuana.
 They also wonder how they will be diagnosed.

 Ultimately, Dr. Cook will base his decision on his own diagnosis, not on a set of symptoms.
 However, some people like to know before they come in whether they “might” qualify.
 Thus, we want to help you by giving you a rough picture of what a medical marijuana patient looks like.

 Dr. Cook usually certifies for PTSD, or Chronic Pain.

 He can also certify for other debilitating conditions, including: epilepsy, lupus, inflammatory bowel disorders, glaucoma, malignant cancer, muscle spasms, multiple sclerosis, HIV, and more.
 Here is a full list of the conditions that Hawaii allows.

 - PTSD and 2.
 Chronic Pain are summarized below.